International student support

 The International Student Care Handbook is a treasure-trove of information designed to provide you with everything you need to know for living and studying in Ōtautahi Christchurch, Aotearoa New Zealand.
 From information on how to set up a bank account, insurance and eligibility for medical services, academic life at UC, religion, safety, healthcare, transport, adjusting to life in New Zealand, and so much else, this handbook covers an extensive range of topics.

-The Education (Pastoral Care of International Students) Code of Practice is commonly referred to as 'The Code'.
+The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 is commonly referred to as 'The Code'.
 It is the New Zealand Government’s safeguard that international students will be looked after and experience a high standard of education in Aotearoa New Zealand.
 As a signatory to the Code of Practice, the University of Canterbury is required to ensure a number of different things, including:

 - Clear, accurate and up-to-date information about studying and living in Aotearoa New Zealand.